loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     The reason padding is needed is because most, if not all, computer architectures assume that memory is stored in an aligned way.
-While x86-64 allows unalligned memory interactions for some instructions, this is often heavily discouraged as it harms performance, as it requires more clock cycles, and can hurt the memory sections cache friendliness.#todo[kan skrivas bättre] ]
+While x86-64 allows unalligned memory interactions for some instructions, this is often heavily discouraged because it harms performance, as it requires more clock cycles, and can hurt the memory sections cache friendlines.#todo[kan skrivas bättre] ]

   The memory layout for product- and sum-types is also relatively simple.